iobroker-community-adapters/ioBroker.smartcontrol/README.md

 ## Links and resources
 * [**Permanent Smart Control ioBroker Forum Link (Splash Page)**](https://forum.iobroker.net/topic/36728/smart-control-adapter-splash-page)

 ## Notes
-* This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
-Sentry reporting is used starting with js-controller 3.0.
+* Sentry reporting, starting with js-controller 3.0, means that this adapter can use Sentry libraries to automatically report exceptions and code errors to developers.
+For more details and how to turn off error reporting, see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry).
 * Adapter icon made by [freepik](https://www.flaticon.com/authors/freepik) from [flaticon.com](https://www.flaticon.com/).</sup></sub>

+## Contributing
+This adapter is a collaborative effort within the iobroker-community-adapters organization.
+Mic-M initially started it, and thanks to his hard work, it has become a well-functioning adapter.
+However, due to personal reasons, he has discontinued further development.

+We welcome contributions and collaboration from the community to continue enhancing and maintaining this adapter.
+If you are interested in taking over or working together on this project, please contact us.
+Your contributions are highly appreciated.

 ## Changelog
 <!--